andreaiacono/andreaiacono.github.io/tesi/thesis.md

 from their fundamental units.
 As such, this discipline is complementary to traditional biological research thanks to the possibility of exploring new paths in the mission to understand the great enigma of life.
-The term \"artificial\" means that the system in question is created by humans, that is, the fundamental components were not created by nature through evolution.
+The term "artificial" means that the system in question is created by humans, that is, the fundamental components were not created by nature through evolution.
 However, the high-level phenomena that arise from them are totally genuine.
 The reproductive process introduced